tsveiga/AI4EU-RL-Trondheim/README.md

 ```

 ## Running only the simulator
 One client is provided if one wants to run the simulator alone, with no acting.
-You may find it in the `simulator-client` folder
+You may find it in the `simulator-client` folder.
+First one need to build the simulator container.

+`cd simulator && ./docker-build.sh`

+Then, run it:

+`./docker-run.sh`

+Then go in the client folder, compile the protobuf definitions.

 `cd simulator-client & ./populate_and_rebuild_protobuf.sh`

+And, finally, run the client.

 `python simulator-client.py`

 Currently it works as a simlpe example to illustrate the concept, therefore only prints in the shell the received output from the simulator gRPC message.
 One may use it as a template to save the data in any prefered format.